Flotomate/product_docs/source/purchase-management/po-asset-reconciliation.rst

 created in the CMDB.
 A Technician has to manually reconcile each Asset with an **In Stock ** Asset.
 Reconciliation facilitates proper inventory management where a Technician knows exactly which Assets are available for assignment.

-Only two Assets can be reconciled at a time.
+Maximum two Assets can be reconciled at a time.

 Conditions for Asset Reconciliation:

-- Only two Assets can be reconciled at a time.
+- Two Assets can be reconciled at a time.

 - Any one of them has to have an Origin: Purchase Order.